Scholarship Applications Being Accepted

 Established in 1984 by the Quad City's Vintage Rods Club to support Black Hawk College students.
 Students must demonstrate academic success.

 Students who have completed at least nine semester hours at Black Hawk College, have a minimum 2.5 GPA, and show financial need.

 Established in memory of Elaine K. Saffield.
 Awarded annually to students demonstrating academic progress and financial need.

 The Sedona Group Scholarship

-Awarded to students in transfer/career programs with preference to Computer Science majors.
-Preference is also given to employees or dependents of employees of The Sedona Group.
+Awarded to students in transfer/career programs with preference to computer science majors.
+Preference is also given to employees or dependents of employees at The Sedona Group.

 Dr. Barbara Shellhouse and Wayne Shellhouse Memorial Scholarship

-Established in memory of Jeanne Tamisiea who taught for many years in the Black Hawk College Art Department.
-Scholarships will support Art majors.
+Established in memory of Jeanne Tamisea who taught for many years in the Black Hawk College Art Department.
+Scholarships will support art majors.
 Recipients selected by the Art Department faculty.